adriennecordell/code-quiz/README.md

 ## Credits

-Thank you to webDaveSimplified on youtube for helpful videos
+Thank you to webDevSimplified on youtube for helpful videos

 ## License